W-Floyd/blog/content/projects/clickbait.md

 The lateral pressure of our motor acting through a belt meant friction was too much for our motor.
 Without time enough to reposition it, another solution had to be made.

-Remaining at this point was a means of reeling in the line, a means of depressing the button on the rear of the reel, and the connecting electronics that would drive the entire contraption.
+Remaining at this point was a means of reeling in the line, a means of depressing the button on the rear of the reel, a limit switch at the front of machine, and the connecting electronics that would drive the entire contraption.

 ***